-The ceremony is the culmination of three days of orientation for 54 medical students, 50 in the M.D.
-Program and four in the Physician-Scientist Program.
-Forty percent of the class, or 20 students, are from high schools in towns with a population less than 10,000.
-The students come from 25 different high schools in the state.
+The ceremony is the culmination of three days of orientation for the 54 medical students, 52 in the M.D.
+Program and two in the Physician-Scientist Program.
+Thirty-five percent of the medical students are from high schools in towns with a population less than 10,000.
+Sixty-seven percent have a significant record of volunteerism.

-Speakers at the ceremony will be the dean of the medical school, Dr. Rod Parry, M.D., and the chair of the Department of Neurosciences Dr. Jerome Freeman, M.D.
-Freeman’s address will talk about what the white coat represents while Parry’s address is entitled, "Learning by Listening."
-The program also includes a musical selection, presentation of the coats and the affirmation of the physician.
+Speakers at the ceremony include the dean of the medical school, Rod Parry, M.D., and the chair of the Department of Neurosciences, Jerome Freeman, M.D.
+Freeman will address what the white coat represents while Parry’s speech is entitled, “Learning by Listening.”
+The program also includes a musical selection, presentation of the white coats and the affirmation of the physician.

-All medical students spend their first two years in Vermillion, S.D., taking classes in biomedical sciences.
-They then transfer to Sioux Falls, S.D., Rapid City, S.D., or Yankton, S.D., for two years of clinical training.
+All medical students take biomedical sciences classes in Vermillion during their first two years, and transfer to Sioux Falls, Rapid City or Yankton for two years of clinical training.

-The White Coat Ceremony begins at 3 p.m. at the First Presbyterian Church at 2300 S. West Ave. in Sioux Falls.
+The White Coat Ceremony begins at 3 p.m. at the Jeschke Auditorium, University of Sioux Falls, 1517 S. Prairie Ave., Sioux Falls.